Maryam Ciaran – Fashion Buying and Merchandising Skills as an Entrepreneur at Ionic Pillowcase

 Some brilliant new businesses have been born since the pandemic of 2020 hit and great new ideas have come to life from the confines of lockdown.
 Maryam Ciaran’s Ionic Pillowcase™️ company is one of them.

 After graduating from our Fashion Buying and Merchandising course in 2015, Maryam worked in luxury retail in the Brown Thomas group before moving into clinical aesthetics and laser hair removal.
 It was there that she got her first introduction to clinical skin care.

 The fashion buying and merchandising skills she gained during the course were not lost as she always knew that she wanted to work for herself, and big things were coming.
 Those skills laid the foundations she needed to operate her own business.

 Ionic Pillowcase™️ is a premium Irish brand founded and created by Maryam during her battle with blemish and acne-prone skin, something that she didn’t ever expect to face in her adulthood, and while also transitioning her chemically straightened hair back to its natural, textured state.

-When researching all the ways to best care for her skin and hair health she found studies and recommendations from experts advising to sleep on a silk pillowcase or an ionic silver infused pillowcase nightly.
+When researching all the ways to best care for her skin and hair health she found studies and recommendations from experts advising her to sleep on a silk pillowcase or an ionic silver-infused pillowcase nightly.

 However, she couldn’t find any on the market.
-So, she has created her own and in one year the company has gone from strength to strength, adding new products such as silk face masks.
+So, she has created her own and in a short time, the company has gone from strength to strength, adding new products such as silk face masks.

 Applying the fashion buying and merchandising skills she gained at Portobello, Maryam developed her company with these core business skills that can be applied to any industry from skincare to fashion to homewares which her company touches on.